corestoreio/caddy-esi/README.md

 ### Redis access

 The ESI processor can access Redis resources which are specified in the Caddy configuration.
-The `src` attribute must contain the valid reference name as defined in config.
+The `src` attribute must contain the valid alias name as defined in configuration file.
 The ESI tag must contain a `key` attribute which accesses the value in Redis.
 This value will be rendered unmodified into the HTML page output.
 If multiple `src` tags are defined the next `src` gets used once the key cannot be found in the previous source or the `timeout` applies.
 Return and forward headers are not supported.

-If the `key` attribute contains curly brackets, the Go `text/template` logic gets created.
+If the `key` attribute contains 2x curly brackets, the Go `text/template` logic gets created.

 ```